MercanoGlobal/Osclass-Enterprise/README.md

 ## Documented Core Changes

 *We now have some settings that allow us to enhance the core functionality of Osclass, as it follows:*
-- In `oc-includes/osclass/UserActions.php - Line 281` and `oc-includes/osclass/controller/login.php - Line 228` we have the option to limit multiple password requests within a predefined time frame (default is 1 request per 12 hours).
+- In `oc-includes/osclass/UserActions.php - Line 281` and `oc-includes/osclass/controller/login.php - Line 228` we have the option to limit multiple password requests within a predefined time frame (default is 1 request per hour).
 You can change this value to anything you like.
 - In `oc-includes/osclass/classes/datatables/UsersDataTable.php - Lines 65, 135, 136` we have the option to show the user avatar in oc-admin, if an avatar plugin is used.
 It's set by default to the *Madhouse Avatar Plugin*, but can be changed just by modifying the function name.
 - In `oc-content/themes/bender/item-sidebar.php - Line 76-86` we've added JS bot protection to the e-mail field.
 This code can be used by any theme.
 - In `oc-admin/themes/modern/main/index.php - Line 512` we've added a new hook `osc_run_hook('main_dashboard');` that improves support for some external plugins.